 These different executive and administrative arrangements are not usually specified in the constitution but are determined by ordinary legislation.
-In some countries, however, the constitution may prescribe rules for the election or appointment of mayors and other executive officials.
+In some countries, however, the constitution may prescribe rules for the election or appointment of mayors and other executive officials (see Box 3.1 for an insight into the German system).
 For example, the Constitution of Slovakia (article 69) prescribes that mayors should be elected 'on the basis of universal, equal and direct suffrage for a four-year term', and the Constitution of Japan (article 94) states that, 'The chief executive officers of all local public entities...shall be elected by direct popular vote within their several communities'.
 Constitutions may also provide for a degree of local choice or flexibility in determining executive and administrative arrangements.
 For example, the Constitution of Austria (article 117) allows for the election of mayors by the council or directly by the people, as determined by each Land (province).